 This definition has an OpenAPI 2.0 (Swagger) format.
 No need to download the definition now.
 ReadyAPI will do this later when we create a functional test.
 See below.

-Switch to the SoapUI start page and click Create a test from an API Definition:
+Switch to the SoapUI start page, click Create Functional Test and, in the subsequent dialog, select API Definition:

 In the subsequent wizard, specify the URL of your web service’s definition.
 In our case, it is

 Select if you want to create a new project for the definition you have added, or add it to the existing project.

 |Note:||If no projects are open in your workspace, the wizard will skip this step.
 In this case, ReadyAPI will create a new project and add the new test to it.|

 On this page of the wizard, you can select assertions to be added to the test.
 ReadyAPI adds the selected assertions to new test requests.

 Select if you want to have one test case for all operations defined for your web service, or use multiple test cases (one per each operation).
 Let’s use the latter option:

 ReadyAPI will create a test project and add test cases to it.

 After that it will display one more dialog box, where you can run the created tests or add a data source to them.
 In this tutorial, we will not use these options.
 Close this dialog: